Hierarchical single-ion anisotropies in spin-1 Heisenberg antiferromagnets on the honeycomb lattice: Pure Easy-Plane Regime

 We identity the BKT transition temperature using the spin stiffness $\rho_S$, following the same approach as introduced in Sec.~\ref{Sec:XY}.
 The result of this analysis for $H_\mathrm{EP}$ is shown in Fig.~\ref{fig:EP_rho}, from which we extract the value of $T^\mathrm{EP}_\mathrm{BKT}/J= 0.46860(1)$ (we verified that this estimate is also in accord with a corresponding analysis of the correlation function $C_{x,y}(r_\mathrm{max}(L))$, as for the spin-1 XY model in the previous section).

 The above procedure can be repeated for varying values of $D_z$ in order to obtain a thermal phase diagram of the Hamiltonian $H_\mathrm{EP}$.
 For completeness, we present the QMC data for $T^\mathrm{EP}_\mathrm{BKT}$ as a function of $D_z$ in Fig.~\ref{fig:EP_phasediag}.
 These results exhibit several noticeable features: (i) as a function of $D_z$, $T^\mathrm{EP}_\mathrm{BKT}$ exhibits a non-monotonous behavior: The initial increase of $T^\mathrm{EP}_\mathrm{BKT}$ with $D_z$ near the isotropic limit is followed by a reduction of $T^\mathrm{EP}_\mathrm{BKT}$ for $D_z \gtrsim 1$. (ii) $T^\mathrm{EP}_\mathrm{BKT}$ vanishes for $D_z$ approaching the value of $D_z^c\approx 3.8J$.
-In fact, as examined in more detail in App.~\ref{Sec:EP_app}, the Hamiltonian $H_\mathrm{EP}$ features a quantum phase transition within the three-dimensional (3D) XY universality class at $D_z^c/J= 3.83805(5)$, beyond which the XY-ordered antiferromagnetic ground state gets replaced by a non-magnetic state due to the proliferation of the local $S_i^z=0$ states for larger values of $D_z$. (iii) The maximum value of $T^\mathrm{EP}_\mathrm{BKT}$, for $D_z\approx J$, is remarkably close to the value of the BKT transition in the spin-1 XY model $H_\mathrm{XY}$ (indicated by the horizontal line in Fig.~\ref{fig:EP_phasediag}). (iv) In the low-$D_z$ regime, we observe an approximate logarithmic suppression of $T^\mathrm{EP}_\mathrm{BKT}$, i.e.,
+In fact, as examined in more detail in App.~\ref{Sec:EP_app}, the Hamiltonian $H_\mathrm{EP}$ features a quantum phase transition within the three-dimensional (3D) XY universality class at $D_z^c/J= 3.83805(5)$, beyond which the XY-ordered antiferromagnetic ground state gets replaced by a non-magnetic state due to the proliferation of the local $S_i^z=0$ states for larger values of $D_z$.
+This quantum phase transition was also recently identified within a mean field approximation~\cite{Liu2020}, as well as by QMC for $H_\mathrm{EP}$ on a square lattice geometry~\cite{Zhang13}. (iii) The maximum value of $T^\mathrm{EP}_\mathrm{BKT}$, for $D_z\approx J$, is remarkably close to the value of the BKT transition in the spin-1 XY model $H_\mathrm{XY}$ (indicated by the horizontal line in Fig.~\ref{fig:EP_phasediag}). (iv) In the low-$D_z$ regime, we observe an approximate logarithmic suppression of $T^\mathrm{EP}_\mathrm{BKT}$, i.e.,

 where $c$ is a (non-universal) constant (cf. the inset of Fig.~\ref{fig:EP_phasediag}).
 Such a leading logarithmic scaling was indeed obtained by earlier spin-wave theory and renormalization group calculations~\cite{Hikami1980,Irkhin1999}, and was also observed in numerical studies of both classical and spin-1/2 weakly anisotropic easy-plane XXZ models~\cite{Cuccoli2003}.